-Potential clients sometimes mention the difficulty of finding good designers for their budget.
+Potential clients have told me how difficult it can be to find good designers for their budget.
 It’s one reason why people get sucked into the quagmire of design contest websites.

-In reality there are thousands of designers available for all budgets, from a few hundred pounds to tens of thousands.
+But there are thousands of designers available for all kinds of budgets, whether you have a few hundred pounds to spend, or tens of thousands.

 Where to look

-The more effort a client puts into finding the right designer, the more likely he or she will be to receive the level of design they deserve.
-I’m often approached by people who need work I don’t specialise in, so I’ve collated a few broad resources that should help.
+The more effort you put into finding the right designer, the more likely you’ll be to get the level of design you deserve.
+I’m not always the right fit for the projects I’m approached about, so I’ve collated a few broad resources that I hope are helpful.

 Creative Review.
 One of the design profession’s leading publications.